hovahyii/BTE3254_Project/README.md

 - Connect the sensor's ECHO to PA7.

 ### LEDs:
-- LED1 connects to PC0.
+- LED-Yellow (LED1) connects to PC0.
-- LED2 connects to PC1.
+- LED-Yellow (LED2) connects to PC1.
-- LED3 connects to PC2.
+- LED-Yellow (LED3) connects to PC2.
+- LED-Green connects to PC3.
+- LED-Red connects to PC4.

 ### Buttons (to control interrupt and LEDs):
-- Button to control when interrupt is 0 to ground.
 - Button1 (PB0) to control LED1.
-- Button2 (PB0) to control LED2.
+- Button2 (PB1) to control LED2.
-- Button3 (PB0) to control LED3.
+- Button3 (PB2) to control LED3.
-- Button4 (PB0) to control the motor (on/off).
+- Button4 (PB3) to control the motor (on/off).

+### SW-SPDT (Interrupt)
+- Initially connect to ground.
+- To activate interrupt, the switch is pressed to connect to Vcc.

 ### Like this project?
 You can show your appreciation by buying Hovah a coffee ☕
 <a target="_blank" rel="noopener noreferrer" href="https://www.buymeacoffee.com/hovahyii">